edrouhardmicrosoft/vindsmidi/vindsmidi-css/components/ui/button/README.md

 | `variant` | `"default" \| "secondary" \| "outline" \| "ghost" \| "link"` | `"default"` | The visual style of the button |
 | `size` | `"sm" \| "default" \| "lg" \| "icon"` | `"default"` | The size of the button |
 | `disabled` | `boolean` | `false` | Whether the button is disabled |

-## Variants

-### Default

-The standard primary button with brand background color.

-### Secondary

-A less prominent button style with neutral background.

-### Outline

-A button with a border and transparent background.

-### Ghost

-A minimal button that only shows background on hover.

-### Link

-A button that resembles a hyperlink with underline on hover.

 ## Examples